sapphirepp/sapphirepp/doc/examples/scattering-only.md

 function.
 It takes the name of the parameter, a default value and its type/pattern.
 Additionally, one can give a description of the parameter.

-@snippet{lineno} examples/scattering-only/config.h Declare params
+@snippet{lineno} examples/scattering-only/config.h Declare parameters

 The parsing of the parameter is equally simple.
 We use the
 @dealref{ParameterHandler.get_double(),classParameterHandler,aeaf3c7846747695b1f327677e3716ec5}
 function to get the value for a previously declared parameter.

-@snippet{lineno} examples/scattering-only/config.h Parse params
+@snippet{lineno} examples/scattering-only/config.h Parse parameters

 At the end, we define the runtime parameter as **public** variables of the class, so that subsequent functions have easy access to them.

-@snippet{lineno} examples/scattering-only/config.h Runtime params
+@snippet{lineno} examples/scattering-only/config.h Define parameters

 Next, we define static variables and functions related to the VFP equation.
 We therefore use the namespace @ref Sapphire::VFP "VFP" to collect them in one